Medical expert of the article

 - rheumatic tests;

-- analysis; determination of the level of CEC - circulating immune complexes and many other studies.
+- analysis and determination of the level of CIC – circulating immune complexes and many other studies.

 Instrumental diagnostics

-You need to understand that first you need to at least approximately identify the area of damage, identify those organs and systems that have undergone the greatest pathology.
-After that, the most effective instrumental diagnostic methods are selected that are adequate to the current situation.
+It is important to understand that first it is necessary to at least approximately identify the area of damage, determine those organs and systems that have been subjected to the greatest pathology.
+After that, the most effective methods of instrumental diagnostics are selected, adequate to the current situation.

-In many ways, the choice of method depends on the route of penetration of the poison into the body.
-So, kalbofos, entering the body through the digestive tract, can cause the corresponding pathology of the digestive tract, and associated organs and systems.
-If such injury is suspected, or the development of any gastrointestinal disease, gastroscopy, radiography, ultrasound, and colonoscopy may be required.
+In many ways, the choice of method depends on the route of poison penetration into the body.
+Thus, malathion, entering the body through the digestive tract, can cause corresponding pathologies of the digestive tract and associated organs and systems.
+If such injury or the development of any gastrointestinal disease is suspected, gastroscopy, radiography, ultrasound, colonoscopy may be required.

-If acetone vapor enters the respiratory tract, injuries and diseases of the respiratory system develop.
+When acetone vapors enter through the respiratory tract, injuries and diseases of the respiratory system develop.
 In this case, the following research methods can be used:

-Almost universal research methods that are used regardless of how the poison penetrated the body, are various methods of studying the cardiovascular, nervous, musculoskeletal systems, since they are most exposed to the poison.
-Apply:
+Almost universal research methods, which are used regardless of the route by which the poison entered the body, are various methods of research of the cardiovascular, nervous, musculoskeletal systems, since they are most exposed to the poison.
+They are used:

 - magnetic resonance imaging and computed tomography.